Emy-FQ/Spatial_Ecology_in_R/EXAM /Markdown.md

   <img src="Images/NDVI.png">
 </p>

-> It can already be observed that most seasons, but especially autumn, have areas of the lake with NDVI values that are usually associated to vegetation (>0).
+> NDVI plot of the four seasons: It can be observed that most seasons, but especially autumn, have areas of the lake with NDVI values that are usually associated to vegetation (>0).

 To classify the water surface using NDVI values, the following classes were created:
 - **Water**: -Inf < NDVI < -0.2